 If you're considering making your mattress higher, here are some of the reasons why it's advisable.

-- Convenience; Getting in and out of bed can be a problem when the height isn't appropriate.
+- Convenience.
+Getting in and out of bed can be a problem when the height isn't appropriate.
 Also, low beds can cause joint pains in seniors when rising.
+Additionally, taller beds make it easier to get in and stand up for people with slight mobility issues (for instance, sleepers suffering from back pain).

 Should I stack mattresses to raise height?